Check Out Our New Record Subscription Club - LovesVinyl.com - Essential Albums to Your Door Every Month

 The process for vinyl reproduction differs greatly to that of digital, which is why if using both formats for your release, for best audio quality it is absolutely essential to obtain a different mix for each.
 We always recommend using an experienced engineer to master your audio for vinyl.

-A common example to illustrate why this is important, is that higher frequency content does not always translate well to a lacquer, so (for example) loud cymbals and prominent hi-hats can cause distortion.
+A common example to illustrate why this is important, is that higher frequency content and in particular sibilant “t” and “s” sounds, do not always translate well to a lacquer and are frequently exacerbated sonically once cut/pressed.
+So (for example) loud cymbals and prominent hi-hats can cause distortion.
 Equally, stereo frequencies from 80hz – 180hz can be problematic as they can introduce phase correlation issues, potentially causing the stylus to skip on the cut.
 So percussion, toms and kick drums within this frequency band should ideally be mono with no hard panning in order to manage phase issues.

 If you are submitting audio to us with issues such as those mentioned above, the audio mix may be altered to suit best cutting parameters.
 This isn’t ideal and in this case, it is important to be aware that the record could sound different to the original mix.